 Contrarily, when the spinning top pattern forms at the end of a downtrend, the strength of bears reversal might be imminent.

 How To Trade The Spinning Top Pattern

-Additionally, the spinning top pattern alone indicates indecision but there’s no guarantee a reversal might occur.
+Additionally, the spinning top pattern alone indicates indecision, but there’s no guarantee a reversal might occur.

 Hence, the candle that comes after the spinning top candlestick is really important.
-For instance, if the spinning top pattern forms at the end of an uptrend, the next candle’s close must be below the open of the spinning top candlestick.
+For instance, if the spinning top pattern forms at the end of an uptrend, the next candle’s close must be below the opening of the spinning top candlestick.